offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-One way to think of what's happening above is that the algorithm is converging on to the same answer but at a different spot in the alignment graph.
-That is, normally the algorithm converges on to the bottom-right node of the alignment graph.
+One way to think about what's happening above is that the algorithm is converging on to the same answer but at a different spot in the alignment graph.
+Normally the algorithm converges on to the bottom-right node of the alignment graph.
 If it were to instead converge on the column just before, the answer would be the same, but the node's position in that column may be different -- it may be any node that ultimately drives to the bottom-right node.

-Given that there may be multiple maximum alignment paths for an alignment graph, there may be multiple maximum weight nodes found per column.
-Each maximum weight node may be for a different maximum alignment path or the same maximum alignment path.
+Given that there may be multiple maximum alignment paths for an alignment graph, there may be multiple nodes found per column.
+Each found node may be for a different maximum alignment path or the same maximum alignment path.

-Ultimately, this entire process may be combined with the first idea (only keep 2 columns in memory) such that the algorithm requires much lower memory requirements.
+Ultimately, this entire process may be combined with the first idea (only need the previous column in memory to calculate the next column) such that the algorithm requires much lower memory requirements.
 That is, to find the nodes in a column which maximum alignment paths travel through, the...

  * forward sweep only requires holding on to the weights from column n-1.
  * reverse sweep only requires holding on to the weights from column n+1.